TES5Edit/fopdoc/FalloutNV/Records/PERK.md

 3 | formid | FormID of a [LVLI](LVLI.md) record.
 4 | null |
 5 | struct | A struct consisting of a `uint32` [actor value](Values/Actor Values.md) enum followed by a `float32` value.

-If the EPFT value is `2` and DATA's Function field (when DATA is an entry point) is `5`, the EPFD type is chosen as if the EPFT value were `5`.

 #### EPF3 Flag Values